 Alcohol consumption.
 Has the person recovered from alcohol use been drinking for several months?
 Several years?
 This makes a difference.
 The longer a person has been abusing alcohol, the longer it takes for the body and brain to recover.

 Amount of alcohol.
 How much alcohol has the person been drinking?
 Some alcoholics binge drink and may consume 10 or more drinks in a single night.
 Others don’t reach this point but will drink every day in moderate amounts.
 The more a person drinks, the longer the detox process usually is.

 Nutritional considerations.
 When a person drinks over an extended period of time, their body starts to change.
 Some heavy drinkers lose weight, while others gain weight.
 Also, alcohol impairs nutrient absorption by damaging the cells in the lining of the stomach.
 The more rundown the body is, the longer it usually takes to recover.

 Poly-drug use.
-If the person often combined alcohol with other substances such as marijuana, cocaine or prescription drugs, this can also complicate the detox process.
-People with poly-drug addictions may experience withdrawal symptoms from both the alcohol and the other drug.
+If the person often combined alcohol with other substances such as marijuana, cocaine, or prescription drugs, this can also complicate the detox process.
+People with poly-drug addictions may experience withdrawal symptoms from both alcohol and the other drug.